odedraketan/Ajax_Wordpress_Plugin/README.md

 📜 License
 This plugin is licensed under the GPL-2.0-or-later license.

-Developed with ❤️ by Coopso
+Developed with ❤️ by KO

-yaml
-Copy code

----

-Would you like me to include a **shortcode** (e.g., `[house_and_land_search]`) that automatically renders the search form and result container for easier embedding on any page?